Bay Area pop-punk heroes Green Day headline Oracle Park

 Green Day takes nostalgic journey back to the band's origins

-One of the biggest bands to emerge from the San Francisco Bay Area in the last 30+ years, Green Day brings their latest massive stadium tour to Oracle Park this Friday with support from alt-rock favorites Smashing Pumpkins, fellow locals Rancid and openers the Linda Lindas.
+One of the biggest bands to emerge from the San Francisco Bay Area in the last 30+ years, Green Day brings its latest massive stadium tour to Oracle Park this Friday with support from alt-rock favorites Smashing Pumpkins, fellow locals Rancid and openers the Linda Lindas.

 Green Day came to fame as the most commercially successful punk band involved with the fruitful underground East Bay scene that grew out of Berkeley all-ages venue 924 Gilman Street.
 Much like the earlier rise of their Bay Area thrash-metal counterparts in Metallica, the band built from developing a ravenous local teenage fan base to more mainstream success before exploding to global superstardom.
 Main songwriter, singer and guitarist Billie Joe Armstrong and future bassist/vocalist Mike Dirnt first started playing music together as Pinole Valley High teens in 1987, working under the names Blood Rage and Sweet Children before settling on their current moniker in 1989.
 While Dirnt originally played guitar, he switched to bass after the departure of original bass player Sean Hughes.